 Stopping a Tow Car can get Dicey

-So, you have gone out into the RV world and done your research.
+So, let's say you have gone out into the RV world and done your research on towing.

-You found out what you needed and ended up, one or more thousands of dollars later, with a vehicle that you can hook to your Motorhome and tow along as you travel the country.
+You found out what you needed and ended up, a thousand of dollars, or more later, with a vehicle that you can hook to your Motorhome and tow along as you travel the country.

 There will be no beautiful sight unseen, nor a Tiki Bar missed for Happy Hour, now that you own a Tow Car.
 Right?